Causality-Labs/causality-labs.github.io/_posts/2025-12-26-Docker_Basics.md

 $ docker build -t my-server .
 {% endhighlight %}

-This command uses the Dockerfile in the current directory to build your image and tags it as my-server.
+This command uses the `Dockerfile` in the current directory to build your image and tags it as `my-server`.

 Next up you can run the Docker Container from the image with the following command:

 {% highlight bash linenos %}
 # Pattern:
 # docker run -d -p <host>:<container>  --name <container-name> <image-name>
-$ docker run -d -p 3500:3500 --name my-server-image my-server-container
+$ docker run -d -p 3500:3500 --name my-server my-server
 {% endhighlight %}

 - Detached: Runs in the background (`-d`).
 - Ports: Maps host port `3500` to container port `3500` (`-p 3500:3500`).
-- Name: Sets the container name to `my-server-image` (`--name`).
+- Name: Sets the container name to `my-server` (`--name`).
-- Image: Starts a container from the image `my-server-container`.
+- Image: Starts a container from the image `my-server`.
 - Access: Reach the app at `http://localhost:3500` if it listens on port `3500` inside the container.